RafaelaChaffilla/ugv_packages/README.md

     cd ../
     catkin_make

-To integrate the localization and warehouse simulation, you can include the following spinnet within a desired launch file:
+To integrate the localization and warehouse simulation, you can include the following spinet within a desired launch file:

     <include file="$(find ugv_localization)/launch/ugv_localization.launch">
 	    <arg  name="simulation"  value="true"/>